 Where to Get Them

 I have seen dandelion greens at our Whole Foods store, but I know you can get them in your yard if you don’t spray or have local dogs.
 Buckwheat is usually available in the health food stores or the health food section of your local store.
-If you can’t find it there look in the Fat Farm Store here, here or here.

 I will include several recipes for Dandelion salads and ways to use buckwheat.
 As soon as I get some buckwheat flour I’ll take a few pictures of the dandelion/buckwheat roulade. – jughandle